 How to Make Dark Chocolate Peppermint Bark

-Crush the candy canes in a plastic zip-top bag, set aside.
+Crush the candy canes in a plastic zip-top bag, and set them aside.

-Prepare a sheet pan with a wax paper liner or parchment paper, leaving enough paper on the edges to lift the bark after it’s set.
+Line a baking sheet pan with a wax paper liner or parchment paper, leaving enough paper on the edges to lift the bark after it’s set.

-Place the dark chocolate in the microwave with 1 teaspoon of canola oil, and melt it by heating it on high for 15-30 second increments, stirring between each interval until melted.
+Place the dark chocolate in a microwave safe glass bowl with one teaspoon of canola oil, and melt it by heating it on high for 15-30 second increments, stirring between each interval until melted.
 You could also do this in a double boiler if you prefer.

 Place in the freezer for about 3 minutes until set.